developersteve/Schrodingers-Python-App/README.md

 Similar to the cat button above, `meow` entered as a todo item will activate a meow button as part of the todo entry.
 Clicking the button will send a meow message to a SQS queue which can be end to end traced via Lumigo

+### httpstat

+creating a new todo entry using `httpstat` followed by a [http status](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) code will force that status code to be returned.
+Example: Entering `httpstat 418` as a todo listing will return the "Im a Teapot" http response.

 ## Configure

 These environmental variables need to be set as part of the apps launch to enable the SQS queue for the `meow` todo functionality to activate, These are can be obtained from you AWS and by setting up an SQS with associated permissions (stay tuned for a blog post!).